SubhadityaMukherjee/proxy_attention/README.md

 - Since all the scripts have not been written yet, for now it is just possible to open pure_pytorch_src/main.ipynb
 - src/main_runner.py can also be looked at although the implementation in EXTREMELY slow.

+## Main code flow
+- Select network architecture, dataset
+- All the preprocessing
+- Run n1 epochs of training
+- Find worst performing examples -> Run XAI algorithm on them -> Apply Proxy Attention -> Save these to disk
+- Run n2 epochs of training with old +- new examples

+## Proxy Attention Defined
+- $$Original Image[mean of XAI output along channels > threshold] = new value$$
+- XAI output is the heatmap obtained by CAM/GradCAM etc
+- new value can either be 0.0 or an average of pixels or max/min of pixels (needs to be tested)
+- threshold is 0.008 for now

 ## Directory Structure
 ### Main folder
 - pure_pytorch_src is the main folder.
 It will be renamed later on.